General Author Guidelines

 - RESEARCH METHODOLOGY.
 The method section (with the proportion is 10-15% of the total article length) consists of a description concerning the research design, participants of the research, data sources, data collection (the real procedures of collecting data), and data analysis (the real procedures of analyzing data).

 - FINDINGS AND DISCUSSION.
 The findings obtained from the research have to be supported by sufficient data.
 The research results and the discovery must be the answers, or the research hypothesis stated previously in the introduction part.
 The findings section consists of a description of the results of the data analysis to answer the research question(s).
-The findings should summarize (scientific) findings rather than providing data in great detail.
+The findings should summarize (scientific) findings rather than provide data in great detail.
 Please highlight the differences between your results or findings and the previous publications by other researchers.
 This section should be explained in several subsections with a detailed explanation of the findings.
 The discussion should explore the significance of the results of the work, not repeat them.
 In the discussion, it is the most important section of your article.
 Here you get the chance to sell your data.
-Make the discussion corresponding to the results, but do not reiterate the results.
+Make the discussion correspond to the results, but do not reiterate the results.
 Often should begin with a brief summary of the main scientific findings.
-The meanings of the findings should be shown from current theories and references of the area addressed.
+The meanings of the findings should be shown from current theories and references to the area addressed.
 In the discussion section, you are comparing and contrasting the findings of the current research with those from the previous research or the supporting theories.
 There should be a similarity and contrast analysis.
 The following components should be covered in the discussion: (a) How do your results relate to the original question or objectives outlined in the Introduction section?
-What is your finding of research? (what/how)? (b) Do you provide interpretation scientifically for each of your results or findings presented (why)?
-This scientific interpretation must be supported by valid analysis and characterization (why)? (c) Are your results consistent with what other investigators have reported (what else)?
+What is your finding of research? (what/how)? (b) Do you provide an interpretation scientifically for each of your results or findings presented (why)?
+This scientific interpretation must be supported by valid analysis and characterization (why). (c) Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?
 (The proportion of the Findings and the Discussion sections is 40-60% of the total article length).

 - CONCLUSIONS.
-The conclusion section (only one paragraph) consists of the summary, restatement of the main findings.
+The conclusion section (only one paragraph) consists of the summary, and restatement of the main findings.
 It should state concisely the most important propositions of the paper as well as the author’s views of the practical implications of the result.
 Tell how your work advances the field from the present state of knowledge.
 Without a clear conclusion, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
 Do not repeat the Abstract, or just list experimental results.
 Provide a clear scientific justification for your work, and indicate possible applications and extensions.
 You can also suggest future research and point out those that are underway.

 - Acknowledgments.
 In this section, you can acknowledge any support given, which is not covered by the author's contribution or funding sections.
 This may include administrative and technical support, or donations in kind (e.g., materials used for experiments).